Jammerref2015/Breathing/README.md

 ## Deployment

 - A Github page was created.
 This enabled the site to be viewed on different browsers and screen sizes.
+- Site can be accessed here: https://jammerref2015.github.io/Breathing/.